Jurassic Park (SNES video game): Gameplay

 The player controls Grant, and begins the game armed with a cattle prod, although the game also features five other weapons: tranquilizer gun, shotgun, bolas, gas grenade launcher, and missile launcher.
 The game features seven different dinosaur enemies, as well as giant dragonflies.
 The player is given five lives, and two continues when all lives are lost.
 Grant's health is represented by a red health bar.
 Food and first-aid kits located throughout the game can replenish the player's health.

 Motion sensors set up around the island allow characters in the game to communicate advice to the player, although some advice is deliberately malicious.
 If Grant loses a life, the player is restarted at the last motion sensor with which Grant came into contact.
 Mr. DNA, a character from the film, provides dinosaur facts to the player if the game is paused or remains idle for too long.
 The player must open and close multiple gates to travel around the island.
 The game's music changes depending on the player's location in the park.

+The game's world is spacious and non-linear.
+The exterior portion, played from a top-down perspective, consists of a maze that is made up of jungle trees, along with rock formations, canals, fences, gates, and a number of buildings that can be entered and explored.